maiska/qubes-doc.rtd/user/templates/debian/debian.rst

 ================

 The Debian :doc:`template </user/templates/templates>` is an officially :ref:`supported <user/downloading-installing-upgrading/supported-releases:templates>` template in Qubes OS.
-This page is about the standard (or “full”) Debian template.
+The Current version is Debian 12 (“bookworm”).
+It is available in 3 versions - ``debian-12``, a standard template; ``debian-12-xfce``, a larger template with more installed applications, selected for :doc:`Xfce </user/templates/xfce-templates>`; ``debian-12-minimal``.
+This page is about the “full” templates.
 For the minimal version, please see the :doc:`Minimal templates </user/templates/minimal-templates>` page.
-There is also a `Qubes page on the Debian Wiki <https://wiki.debian.org/Qubes>`__.

 Installing
 ----------

-To :ref:`install <user/templates/templates:installing>` a specific Debian template that is not currently installed in your system, use the following command in dom0:
+To :ref:`install <user/templates/templates:installing>` a specific Debian template that is not currently installed in your system, use the Qubes Template Manager, or use the following command in a dom0 terminal:

 .. code:: bash

-      $ sudo qubes-dom0-update qubes-template-debian-XX
+      $ qvm-template install XX

-(Replace ``XX`` with the Debian version number of the template you wish to install.)
+(Replace ``XX`` with the name of the template you wish to install.)

 To reinstall a Debian template that is already installed in your system, see :doc:`How to Reinstall a template </user/how-to-guides/how-to-reinstall-a-template>`.